-The SR-71 is a stealth fighter that can barely be seen, let alone hit.
+The SR-71 is a stealth fighter and reconnaissance aircraft that can barely be seen, let alone hit.
 The only military jet that comes close is the Soviet MiG-25 Foxbat, and even it has an incredibly difficult time keeping up with the undisputed king of fighter jets.

 1. North American X-15 (4,520 mph)